SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-ruby.md

 The goals of this tutorial are to:

 * Introduce the Solace Element Management Protocol (SEMP) object model for Solace message-VPNs and its resources
-* Demonstrate how to integrate the management of Solace messaging routers into Ruby-based DevOps tools using the SEMP Ruby Client Library
+* Demonstrate how to integrate the management of Solace Messaging into Ruby-based DevOps tools using the SEMP Ruby Client Library

 Let's review the admin objectives:

-* **Creating message-VPNs** is a convenient way to slice a Solace messaging router to separated independent virtual routers, multiplying its use.
+* **Creating message-VPNs** is a convenient way to slice a Solace Messaging system to separated independent virtual routers, multiplying its use.
 There are many use cases including security, controlled share of functionality and capacity.
 For developers, one way to make use of a message-VPN is to share a VMR with everyone having a dedicated message-VPN for development use.
 Once a message-VPN is created, the client can connect to it with the assigned username and password using basic internal authentication.
 * Another common objective is to **create a persistent queue** as a message endpoint in the particular message-VPN.
 This resource is only visible to those connected to this message-VPN and it can store incoming guaranteed messages until consumed.
 * The administrator may also want the ability to **delete a queue** or
 * **delete a message-VPN** when no longer needed.

-To accomplish this, we will create a set of tasks as building blocks that match the SEMP object model of the Solace messaging router and use a simple framework to demonstrate the integration and orchestration of these tasks to achieve above objectives.
+To accomplish this, we will create a set of tasks as building blocks that match the SEMP object model of the Solace Messaging and use a simple framework to demonstrate the integration and orchestration of these tasks to achieve above objectives.
 We will utilize the SEMP Ruby Client Library to implement these tasks which is a Ruby wrapper for the SEMP REST API introduced in the [Basic Operations - curl]({{ site.baseurl }}/curl) tutorial.

 ### Assumptions